The Sunshine roads of Sicily

 Overnight is in Rome.

-Quick stop in Montelepre to visit the grave of Salvatore Giuliano, the guerrilla-criminal.
-We will proceed on skimming Alcamo and we will reach one of the most fascinating places all over Sicily: Segesta.
+After a short stop by the small harbor, we will head towards Alcamo and we will reach one of the most fascinating places all over Sicily: Segesta.
 With a tour guide, we will here visit the archeological park with its famous temple and its spectacular amphitheater.

 We will continue in direction of Castellammare del Golfo, until the ancient hamlet of Scopello, recently reevaluated thanks to the proximity of the Riserva Naturale dello Zingaro.
 We cannot miss a visit to the Tonnara, one of the most important and ancient in Sicily; the Tonnara was built around XIII century and considerably enlarged by Sanclemente family over XV and XVI centuries.